blanu/iota-cpp/README.md

 Arduino-compatible microcontrollers and Linux-compatible microprocessors.
 It contains both a cross-platform core and platform-specific extensions for Arduino and Linux.

+## Dependencies:
+- cmake, ninja
+- arduino-cli (for iota-arduino and iota-arduino-protocol-server)
+- A c++ compiler on your host system (for iota-stdio)
+- If you want to test it on an Arduino, you need an Adafruit RP2350 Feather with HSTX at the moment.

 The whole project and all build targets are built from the top-level project using cmake, using the usual invocation:
 ```aiignore
 mkdir build